How to detect (modified, headless) Chrome instrumented with Selenium (2024 edition)

 agent can also be obtained from the client side, e.g. if you want to exclude headless Chrome traffic from

 your google analytics.
-You can access it using navigator.userAgent
+You can access it using navigator.userAgent.
+In the case of our bot, it

 returns

-Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) HeadlessChrome/126.0.6478.114 Safari/537.36
+Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) HeadlessChrome/126.0.6478.114 Safari/537.36.

 Disclaimer: this detection technique